How to Rent Out Your House in Denver

 • Word-of-mouth marketing

-Screen Prospective Tenants Vigorously
+Screen Prospective Renters Vigorously

 During this initial contact, try to learn as much as you can about the tenant.
 For instance, how much they earn, whether they have a pet, their credit rating, and when they would be looking to move out.
 This can save you valuable time by eliminating applicants who aren’t serious.